Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

   - A **cancel token** can be passed to an async function at call time
   - Return value changes to a cancelable-promise type that's added
   - Return value changes to something else non-promise (e.g., observable, or control token with promise and cancel capabilities)
+- As of ES6, you can listen for updates a data object and syncing the DOM representation of that data (with `Object.observe(..)`).
+There are six kind of changes that you can observe:
+  - add
+  - update
+  - delete
+  - reconfigure
+  - setPrototype
+  - preventExtensions

+    By default, you'll be notified of all these change types, but you can filter down to only the ones you care about.
+For example:

+    ```js
+    var obj = { a: 1, b: 2 };

+    Object.observe(
+        obj,
+        function (changes) {
+            for (var change of changes) {
+                console.log(change);
+            }
+        },
+        ["add", "update", "delete"]
+    );

+    obj.c = 3;
+    // { name: 'c', object: obj, type: add }

+    obj.a = 42;
+    // { name: 'a', object: obj, type: 'update', oldValue: 1 }

+    delete obj.b;
+    // { name: 'b', object: obj, type: 'delete', oldValue: 2 }
+    ```

+    In addition to the main `"add"`, `"update"`, and `"delete"` change types:
+    - The `"reconfigure"` change event is fired if one of the object's properties is reconfigured with `Object.defineProperty(..)`, such as changing its `writable` attribute.
+    - The `"preventExtensions"` change event is fired if the object is made non-extensible via `Object.preventExtensions(..)`. `"reconfigure"` change events will also be fired for each property on the object.
+    - The `"setPrototype"` change event is fired if the `[[Prototype]]` of an object is changed, either by setting it with the `__proto__` setter, or using `Object.setPrototypeOf(..)`.

+    Notice that these change events are notified immediately after said change.
+Don't confuse this with Proxies where you can intercept the actions before they occur.
+Object observation lets you respond after a change (or set of changes) occurs.